*This post is part of a Diner En Blanc series! Check out the rest of the series here*

 2) When they say ALL white, they really meant it!
 Our group leader instructed an attendee to tuck her skirt because it included colored details at the bottom.
 Don’t test them.

-3) Go for lighter tables and chairs like the ones sold at Ikea.
+3) Go for lighter tables and chairs like the ones sold at Ikea or Target.
 Renting our stuff was much cheaper, but those chairs and table were HEAVY.
 Yes I had a dolly, but I was envious of everyone who were able to carry there stuff without breaking a sweat.
 I saw several people with tables that rolled up and fit in a convenient bag.
 That seems ideal.

 4) Definitely go for courses with your dinner.
 We planned courses, but were so hungry once we were set up that we skipped right over the salad and jumped to the main course.
 So about halfway through the event we were done eating and everyone else was just getting to course number two.